reflex-dev/reflex-web/docs/library/graphing/brush.md

 ```
 ## Simple Brush Example

 The brush component allows us to view charts that have a large number of data points.
-So to view and analyze them efficiently, there is a slider down them that helps the viewer to select some data points that the viewer needs to be displayed.
+To view and analyze them efficiently, the brush provides a slider with two handles that helps the viewer to select some range of data points to be displayed.

 ```python demo graphing
 data = [